pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 * ``METADATA``: contains project metadata
 * ``RECORD``: records the list of installed files.
 * ``INSTALLER``: records the name of the tool used to install the project.
+* ``REQUESTED``: indicates that the project installation was explicitly requested (i.e., not installed as a dependency).

 Only the ``METADATA`` file is mandatory.
 Additional installer-specific files may be present.